rouxpz/fclc-data-vis/README.md

   - Data from self-tracking devices (FitBit, Fuelband, iOS Health, etc.)
   - [Nicholas Felton](http://feltron.com/)

-HOMEWORK: Track your movement around campus or the city using OpenPaths for 3 days.
-Use a mapping tool to create a simple data visualization from this information in Processing.
+HOMEWORK: Find a map or quantified self project that you find inspiring, and analyze it on your blog.
+Talk about the data sources, the way they are visualized, and why that visualization is so effective.
+HOMEWORK: No coding homework this week!
+Catch up if you are behind.

 ### November 5: Week 9 - Text
 - Text as a data source